Every writer faces similar questions when revising their words:

 External editors or third parties can find them more easily, but you should still search them out.
 By looking for problematic sentences during the revision phase, you practice getting outside your own head and into those of others.

 This post is an excerpt from my business writing book, The Workplace Writer’s Process.
-The book is on sale for $2.99 on Kindle through October.

 If you’re struggling with revision, check out my course on Revising Your Writing.